'Sad situation': Man rushed into hospital for heart condition tries to rehome beloved dogs in Spain's Granada - Olive Press News Spain

 “They are lovely companions and the situation is very sad.”

-She said the dogs needed to be rehomed by the end of January.
+She said there was a deadline to rehome the dogs by the end of January, which has fortunately been met.

 READ MORE: